 With any career decision, there are numerous variables to consider.
 Johanna Shin, Product Leader, For People, shares her tips for female entrepreneurs below.

-There are countless benefits to pursuing a career as an independent professional: the flexibility to work your own hours, the ability to pursue projects you’re passionate about, and the freedom to learn new skills, just to name a few.
-It’s therefore no surprise that there are nearly 41 million independent workers today, 47% of which are women.
+If you’re considering pursuing a career as an independent professional, you’re probably already aware of the many benefits: the flexibility to work your own hours, the ability to pursue projects you’re passionate about, and the freedom to learn new skills, just to name a few.
+It’s therefore no surprise that there are more than 64.6 million independent workers today, 49% of which are women.

 For women considering an independent career, fit is a key consideration.
 The pros and cons of independence are often two sides of the same coin, depending on your perspective.
 If you think going solo might be the right career move for you, use these six pros and cons to inform your decision.

 As an independent professional, you don’t have a boss telling you what to do, how to do it, or when to do it.
 You have the flexibility to build your business how you want to build it.
 That means getting to choose who you work with, what projects you work on, and even how you portray your personal brand.
 With flexibility and control, you can truly create and pursue your own priorities.